Key takeaways:

 The relationship between SIP and VoIP

-We’ve mentioned that SIP intercoms are also sometimes referred to as VoIP door intercoms.
+We’ve mentioned that SIP intercoms are sometimes called VoIP intercoms.
 This is because the two protocols, SIP and VoIP, are often used together.

-VoIP, or the Voice over Internet Protocol, is actually an umbrella term for a collection of protocols that all work together to make sure the audio data from a call is transferred successfully over the internet.
+VoIP, or Voice over Internet Protocol, is actually an umbrella term for a collection of protocols that work together to ensure the audio data from a call is transferred successfully over the Internet.
 SIP is only one of these protocols and can act independently.
-For example, while VoIP only transfers audio or video data, all sorts of computers use SIP to initiate transfers of other types of data.
+For example, while VoIP only transfers audio or video data, all sorts of computers use SIP to initiate other types of data transfers.

-Put simply: Whether an IP intercom is classified as a VoIP or SIP intercom, there won’t be any noticeable differences for tenants, residents, or visitors.
+Put simply, whether an IP intercom is classified as a VoIP or SIP intercom will not noticeably differ for tenants, residents, or visitors.

 Here’s how a guest contacts a tenant using a SIP intercom:

 1. Visitor uses base station to select a tenant.
-Visitors do this by selecting the tenant they’re visiting from a directory in the intercom base station.
+Visitors do this by selecting the tenant they’re visiting from a directory in the intercom base station, similar to a SIP doorbell.

-2. Base station establishes connection with substation.
-The intercom substation and the base station establish a connection using the SIP protocol.
+2. The base station establishes a connection with the intercom substation using the SIP protocol.

 4. Tenant grants visitor entry.
 After the tenant presses a button on their substation, the electronic door strike releases and the visitor can enter.